Before you close your business

 • outstanding wages

-The final entitlements you need to pay your employees depend on:
+The final entitlements you need to pay your employees depends on their:

 The Fair Work Ombudsman’s final pay information will help you finalise pay to your employees.